symmetrics/bonusbox_magento/README.md

 ### Example Error

     {
-      "error": {
-        "type": "invalid_request_error",
-        "message": "You have to add at least one item.", "code": "item_missing",
+      "items": ["You have to add at least one item."]
-        "param": "items",
-      }
     }